Install Claude Code on Mac

 Troubleshooting

-- Make sure you downloaded the
+- Make sure you have macOS 13.0 or newer

 - Close Terminal completely (click Terminal in the menu bar, then Quit Terminal)